Eventual-Inc/daft-launcher/docs/book/src/commands.md

 ## Up

 This command spins up a cluster given some configuration file.
-The configuration file itself will contain all of the information that daft-launcher will require in order to know *how* to spin that specific cluster up.
+The configuration file itself will contain all of the information that daft launcher will require in order to know *how* to spin that specific cluster up.

 ### Example